 BLDR will accept concatenated .BR files as well as .BR files created directly by the compiler.
-That is, if F1.BR, F2.BR, ..., Fn.BR are all BCPL relocatable binary files, and F.BR has been created by giving the DOS command to DOS, then including F in a BLDR command has the same effect as including F1 F2 ...
+That is, if F1.BR, F2.BR, ..., Fn.BR are all BCPL relocatable binary files, and F.BR is their concatenation, then including F in a BLDR command has the same effect as including F1 F2 ...
 Fn.
 The purpose of this feature is to allow multi-file subroutine packages of BCPL routines to be distributed as one file rather than as a collection of files.
-For example, if the fie IOPACKAGE.BR was created by then the above load command would be